vairaj790/lod-2-texture-pipeline/README.md

 ## Reproducibility Notes

-- The code currently assumes CRS `EPSG:25832` and converts to `EPSG:4326` for Street View queries.
+- The pipeline currently assumes CRS `EPSG:25832` and converts to `EPSG:4326` for Street View queries.
 - Paths are configured as absolute paths by default; for a public deployment you will usually want to override them locally.
 - SAM3 weights are not bundled in this repository.
 - The LaMa ONNX file is referenced by path and is not installed automatically.